Mikazukii/assignment-mobile/ecommerce/README.md

 How do you manage navigation in a multi-page Flutter application I do it with the widget Navigator : navigation is a superposition of widget or sometimes we delete the previous one.

+## Assignment 3

+**1. Why create a model for JSON data?**
+A model structures JSON data into Dart objects, ensures consistency and simplifies manipulation; without it, managing complex data can lead to bugs or inefficiencies.

+**2. Function of the `http` library**
+The `http` library handles HTTP requests like GET and POST, enabling the app to fetch and send data to a server.

+**3. Function of `CookieRequest`**
+`CookieRequest` manages cookies for maintaining sessions, ensuring authenticated requests; sharing it across components ensures consistency of session data.

+**4. Mechanism of data transmission**
+Input data is sent via an HTTP request, processed by the server, and returned as JSON.
+The app decodes this data, maps it to models, and updates the UI.

+**5. Authentication mechanism**
+Flutter sends login or registration data to Django, which verifies credentials and creates a session.
+The app then receives a token or cookies for future authenticated requests, enabling navigation to secure menus.
+Logout clears session data on both ends.

+**6. Explain how you implement the checklist above step by step! (not just following the tutorial).**
+Fisrtly I connected the django app with the flutter one in the setting.py of the django project Then I created the model for the form submission, and I add a widge to see the data we can add from the app and the django website